Can You Reuse Coffee Grounds for Cold Brew? Why or Why Not?

 3. It’s best not to have high expectations from reused coffee grounds.
 These methods will give you satisfactory coffee in a pinch, but certainly not as good as fresh grounds.

 Quality aromatic coffee beans and grounds can make a homemade coffee comparable to a professional coffee shop.
-That’s why we do not recommend reusing coffee grounds if you want a lip-smacking cup of coffee.
-But if you’re left with no other choice, we hope the techniques mentioned above will come in handy to stretch your coffee grounds further.
+That’s why I don’t recommend reusing coffee grounds if you want a a great cup of coffee.
+But if you’re left with no other choice, I hope the techniques mentioned above will come in handy to stretch your coffee grounds further.